cncf/wg-serverless/workflow/spec/spec.md

 the data output of that result state becomes the workflow data output.
 This output can be logged or indexed depending on the implementation details.

-In order to define the structure of expected workflow data output you can use the workflow "dataOutputSchema" property.
-This property allows you to link to a [JSON Schema](https://json-schema.org/) definition that describes the expected workflow data output.
+The "dataOutputSchema" property can be used to define the structure of expected workflow data output.
+This property provides the ability to link to a [JSON Schema](https://json-schema.org/) definition that describes the expected workflow data output.
 This can be used for documentation purposes or implementations may decide to strictly enforce it.